digitaldesaster/adascribe/README.md

 ## Usage
 - /ai:hello
 - /ai:who was ada lovelace?;
-- use ";" make sure only the text between /ai: and ; is used as a prompt.
+- use ";" as separator to make sure only the text between /ai: and ; is used as a prompt.

 ## Contributing
 Pull requests are welcome.